Techtonica/curriculum/react-js/react-part-2-props.md

 ### Guided Practice

 1. Watch this 5 minute video, ["What is 'props'?"](https://youtu.be/KvapOdsFK5A).
 1. Spend 5 minutes on this CodePen that shows one prop.
-Fork it and try changing rules in the ".box" class, changing the text in the JS file, or duplicating the line `<Box text="Hello World" />`. https://codepen.io/alodahl/pen/xxgoeMW
+Fork it and try changing rules in the ".box" class, duplicating the line `<Box text="Hello World" />`, and changing the value in `text=""`. https://codepen.io/alodahl/pen/xxgoeMW
 1. Spend 5 minutes on this CodePen that passes a prop to 3 instances of the same component.
 There is still only one prop called "text". https://codepen.io/alodahl/pen/gOgNyEN.
 Try changing the text on just one box.
 1. Spend 5 minutes on this CodePen that now has 2 props: "text" and "color": https://codepen.io/alodahl/pen/dyNBLLQ.
 Try changing the text colors.
 1. What if you wanted to change a whole class of styles?
 Spend 5 minutes changing the CSS here: https://codepen.io/alodahl/pen/poRXBmR